The Terms of Reference for the Committee can be viewed below.

 4. The Committee is required to work within their agreed work plans and budgets to:

-4.a. review and report to the HQSC on deaths that are within the Committee’s scope, with a view to reducing deaths and to supporting continuous quality improvement through the promotion of on-going quality assurance programmes
+4.a. review and report to the Commission on deaths that are within the Committee’s scope, with a view to reducing deaths and to supporting continuous quality improvement

-4.b. advise on any other matter related to mortality that the HQSC specifies in writing
+4.b. advise on any other matter related to mortality that the Commission specifies in writing

 The provisions of Schedule 5 to the Act apply in relation to a Mortality Review Committee (s59E of the Act).

-5. The Committee will be required to consider child and youth mortality on an ongoing basis and other mortality and morbidity as directed by the HQSC in writing, or as specified within the Committee’s agreed Work Plan.
+5. The Committee will be required to consider child and youth mortality and other mortality and morbidity as directed by the Commission in writing, or as specified within the Committee’s agreed Work Plan.

 6. For the purpose of these Terms of Reference, child and youth mortality is considered to be all deaths of children and young people aged between 28 days and up to their 25th birthday.

-7. The Committee is expected to oversee mortality review to ensure that relevant, evidence-based advice is provided to the HQSC as quickly as practicable.
+7. The Committee is expected to oversee mortality review to ensure that relevant, evidence-based advice is provided to the Commission as quickly as practicable.

 8. The Committee is expected to support the development and enhancement of systems to: